UNR-CFB/lahontan/scripts/Pipeline/README.md

     Show this screen and exit
 --version
     Show version and exit
---reference-qc <pathtoReferences>
-    Runs Quality Control check on Reference files --reference-pp <pathtoReferences>
-    Pre processes Reference data
 --noconfirm
     Ignore all user prompts except JSON file creation
 ```

 The syntax for the options displayed is based on the conventional CLI
 interface.
 The list of options describe whether an option has short/long forms
-(`-h, --help`), whether an option has an argument (`--reference-qc
-<pathtoReferences>`), and whether the argument has a default value.
-If an
+(`-h, --help`), whether an option has an argument, and whether the argument has
-option has both a short and long form, then either form may be used for the
+a default value.
+If an option has both a short and long form, then either form
-same functionality.
-The default values will be denoted in the description of
+may be used for the same functionality.
+The default values will be denoted in
-the option by, `[default: foo]`.
+the description of the option by, `[default: foo]`.

 **More information about options:**

 --version
 > Will show the version of `runPipe` currently installed

---reference-qc *\<pathtoReferences\>*
-> Runs Quality Control check on Reference files i.e. First part of Stage 2
-> Used to prepare reference data outside of the project structure

---reference-pp *\<pathtoReferences\>*
-> Pre-processes Reference data i.e. Second part of Stage 2
-> Used to prepare reference data outside of the project structure

 --noconfirm
 > Used to avoid any interactive prompts that may be shown which would require
 user intervention

-### Command Options:
+### Command Options

 The commands available to `runPipe` will be described in more detail below.